oasis-tcs/openc2-usecases/TTD-PlugfestHackathon/poc_agenda.md

       * *Linux Foundation Red Team Project: Using Offensive TTPs to Make Open Source Software Safer to Use*
       * Google
    - Allan Friedman
-      * *How I learned to Stop Worrying and Love the SBOM*
+      * *How We Learned to Stop Worrying and Love the SBOM*
       * Director of Cybersecurity Initiatives, NTIA
    - Neal Ziring
       * *Automating Cyberdefense*